eshtek/hexos-docs/docs/features/storage/storage.md

 # Storage

 This is where you'll find all your pools and drives, and handle anything related to storage.
-From this screen you can create new pools, add more space, swap drives, or fix issues with your storage.
+From this screen you can create new pools, swap drives, or fix issues with your storage.

 ## Creating Storage Pools

 When you first set up your server, you likely created at least one storage pool.
-"Pools" are groups of drives that will work together as one, allowing a larger amount of storage space than a single drive and also giving additional “redundancy” in case one or more drives fail.
+Pools are groups of drives that will work together as one, allowing a larger amount of storage space than a single drive and may also giving additional “redundancy” in case of drive failure.

-If you have unused drives, you can create a new pool by selecting which drives to group together.
+If you have unused drives, you can create a new pool by selecting the create pool button.

-It’s important to use the right number of drives in a pool.
-If you have less than three drives you can’t add more later, for example.
-[Read more about drives and pools here](https://docs.hexos.com/getting-started/overview.html#get-yourself-some-storage)
+It’s important to create pools with an appropriate amount of drives.
+Any pools with less than three drives cannot be expanded with additional drives.<br> [Read more about drives and pools here](https://docs.hexos.com/getting-started/overview.html#get-yourself-some-storage)

 ## Replacing Drives

-Even if they work for many years, eventually every drive will fail.
-This is why we use storage pools, to give redundancy so when a drive fails it can be replaced.
+Eventually every drive will fail.
+Storage pools with [parity](https://en.wikipedia.org/wiki/Parity_drive), like the ones that HexOS suggests, allow for failing drives to be replaced without losing the data.

 The storage interface will show and alert when there are problems relating to your pools and drives.
 When drives start showing errors on  [SMART](https://www.truenas.com/docs/core/13.0/coretutorials/tasks/runningsmarttests/) tests, having I/O problems, or go missing entirely, you'll see visual indicators right in the interface.